ConcurDataScience/ConcurMLWorkshop/02_Data_Labeling/README.md

 ### Pre-Requisites:
 1. You should have created an AWS account and verified some of the key access to key resources we will be using in this 4 day’s workshop
-2. You have created an IAM role that you will be using in this series, with the necessary permissions
+2. You have followed the general instruction in the project git home to
-3. You have created an S3 bucket and can access the git repo shared earlier.
+* create the IAM role: <b>ConcurMLWorkshopUse</b>.
+* create your S3 bucket.
-4. You have created and started your notebook instance (Make sure that the notebook was create in the us-west-2 region)
+* created and started your notebook instance (Make sure that the notebook was create in the us-west-2 region and assigned the above IAM role)

 ### Key Objectives:
 By the end of this section, you should have a good idea on